 We know that digital surveillance isn’t an issue solely related to abortion access.
 The use (and misuse) of personal data has unjustly incriminated journalists, community organizers, and civil rights leaders (Amnesty).
 Bias in facial recognition software has falsely accused innocent people of committing crimes (ARD).

 Last week, the Senate confirmed its fifth commissioner to the FTC, securing a Democratic slant to the commission and enabling them to move forward with a more progressive agenda, which could include keeping digital surveillance in check (CNBC).

 The easiest answer to avoiding digital surveillance is not to use technology.
 But that’s not feasible for many people, especially when it comes to our health.
 Digitally-accessible abortion education and treatment is a lifeline for those living in states where abortion is challenged, and anyone who might not live near a facility or have the mode of transportation to get there.
 And even if you did choose to throw away your cellphone, delete all social media, disable your car’s digital dashboard, and log out of every internet account you may know, you can still be caught in surveillance – by a neighbor’s Google doorbell or surveillance camera while walking to a clinic, or even by being close to someone else’s smartphone.

 What can we do?
 Get more informed about what we consent to when using technology, and advocate for more transparency and accountability with how our data is used.

-KEY TAKEAWAYS • The fight against Roe v.
+• The fight against Roe v.
 Wade underscores how digital surveillance can be used to incriminate people seeking abortion care.

 • Digital access to abortion care, especially self-managed medication abortions, is critical – especially for marginalized people.